NateStearley/NateStearley/README.md

 - 😀 In my free time I like to work out, play spikeball, take photos, and watch Formula 1.
 - 💬 Ask me about how a super nova can commit election fraud.

+Due to plagarism guidelines I cannot release any code created for course projects on a public reposity.
+However, if you're viewing my GitHub as a recruiter and would like to see my private portfolio please send me an email at Natestearley@gmail.com.